 Trump administration shakes up leadership at ICE amid frustrations with arrest, deportation levels, sources say

-The Trump administration is shaking up Immigration and Customs Enforcement leadership amid continued frustrations within the White House about the level of immigration arrests and deportations conducted by the agency, three sources familiar with the effort told CBS News Thursday.
+The Trump administration is shaking up Immigration and Customs Enforcement leadership amid continued frustrations within the White House about the level of immigration arrests and deportations conducted by the agency, officials announced Thursday.

-Kenneth Genalo will no longer lead the ICE branch tasked with carrying out arrests and deportations, Enforcement and Removal Operations, the sources said, requesting anonymity to describe leadership changes that have not been publicly announced.
+Kenneth Genalo will no longer lead Enforcement and Removal Operations, the ICE branch tasked with carrying out arrests and deportations.
+Genalo, a longtime ICE official, is retiring and plans to advise agency leaders as a special government employee, officials said.

-Two of the sources said Robert Hammer will no longer be the head of ICE's Homeland Security Investigations.
-He is expected to be reassigned to another post within ICE.
+Meanwhile, Robert Hammer, the head of ICE's Homeland Security Investigations office, was reassigned to another post within the agency that officials described as a "critical leadership position."

 As the Department of Homeland Security's investigative arm, HSI is a specialized law enforcement agency that has historically focused on combating transnational crime, like child exploitation and human trafficking, but many of its agents have been diverted by the Trump administration to support immigration arrest and deportation efforts.